StuartLittlefair/lsr1835/README.md

 ## Code and Data

 ### Keck data
-Individual spectra are given in tar files, one for each arm (Blue/Red) of LRIS.
+Individual flux and wavelength calibrated spectra are given in tar files, one for each arm (Blue/Red) of LRIS.
 The tar files contain spectra as ascii files with format wavelength (AA), flux (mJy) and error.
 An additional file provides HJD for each spectrum.